-First, granite requires sealing about once a year to protect the stone from stains and scratches.
-The sealing lasts different amounts of time depending on how often use your countertops, how hard you use them, and the type of sealing used.
+First, most granite requires sealing about once a year to protect the stone from stains and scratches.
+The amount of time the sealant lasts can vary depending on how often use your countertops, how hard you use them and the type of sealing used.
 It’s important to know the state of your seal before cleaning.

-Unsealed granite, or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
-To test your seal put a couple of drops of water in a few spots of you countertop and wait a couple of minutes.
+Unsealed granite or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
+To test your seal, put a couple of drops of water in a few spots on your countertop and wait a couple of minutes.
 If the water soaks into the stone, it is probably time to reseal.
 If the water remains beaded on the surface of the granite, the seal is good.

 While some commercial cleaners are okay, they may break down the seal faster.
 It’s best to use only dish soap and water.
-Cleaning granite is simple, just mix warm water and a mild dish soap and wipe the countertops gently until clean.
-After cleaning, dry with a microfiber cloth or terry cloth towel cloth to get rid of streaks.
+Cleaning granite is simple: just mix warm water with a mild dish soap and wipe the countertops gently until clean.
+After cleaning, dry with a microfiber cloth or terrycloth towel cloth to get rid of streaks.
 It's that simple.

-Preventative maintenance goes along way with granite.
-If you clean up spills quickly, seal regularly, and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.
+Preventive maintenance goes a long way with granite.
+If you clean up spills quickly, seal regularly and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.

 If you have questions about caring for you granite, or about new countertop installations or repairs, give us a call at 316-946-0530.
 We provide service for homeowners and contractors in the Wichita area.